EricHripko/eric.hripko.com/_posts/2018-05-14-containerising-jekyll-website.md

 Given how much trouble `jekyll/jekyll` image caused us and the fact that we already pull Jekyll itself using `bundler install`, we can replace our base build image with something lower level.
 Since the original build image uses Ruby 2.5, we can derive from `ruby:2.5` Docker image.
+Changing the base image also enabled us to remove permission fix we introduced earlier.
 {% highlight docker %}
 # Setup build environment
 FROM ruby:2.5 AS build-env